jgroups-extras/IspnPerfTest/README.md

 Oracle Coherence test
 ---------------------
 To run the Coherence test, you'll need to
-* download the Coherence JAR (requires registration) into the local maven repo (see [1] for details)
+* Download the Coherence JAR (requires registration) into the local maven repo, or setup a maven repo for Oracle Coherence (see [1] for details)
-* uncomment the Coherence section in ivy.xml, and run "ant clean-all compile" to fetch the coherence jar from the local maven repo
-* ant clean-all compile, then run ./bin/coh-per-test.sh
+* Run `ant compile-coh`, then run `./bin/coh-per-test.sh`
-* The configuration used for Coherence is conf/coh.xml
+* The configuration used for Coherence is `conf/coh.xml`

 [1] http://coherence-community.github.io/coherence-incubator/12.1.0/building.html